Paint Chip Candy Canes – easy Christmas craft and cutting exercise for toddlers and preschoolers…

-These paint chip candy canes were completely unplanned, and came about when one little Hooligan wanted to do some cutting yesterday.
-He grabbed the scissors, and I flipped through the paint chips, and what with it being Christmas-time and all, I picked out several red chips for him to practice his cutting skills on.
+These paint chip candy canes were completely unplanned, and came about when one of our preschoolers wanted to work on his scissor skills yesterday.
+He grabbed the scissors, and I sifted through our supply of paint chip sample cards, looking for Christmas colours.

 Back to yesterday: the little guy is cutting away, and red strips are falling, and a thought occurs to me!
 Paint Chip Candy Canes!